-The CAP theorem states that a distributed database system has to make a tradeoff between Consistency and Availability when a Partition occurs.
-A distributed database system is bound to have partitions in a real-worldsystem due to network failure or some other reason.
+The CAP theorem states that a distributed database system must make a tradeoff between Consistency and Availability when a Partition occurs.
+A distributed database system is bound to have partitions in a real-world system due to network failure or some other reason.